Return to the BUILD

 This peel-and-stick decal simply applies to the driver side door jamb, as shown:

 This issue was really interesting, especially after adding all of the Mike Lane mods.
 This guy is a mod master!
-While all the parts are plastic except for the nylon Spare Wheel Belt, the amount of visible detail we have added to the Frame assembly is impressive.
+The amount of visible detail we have added to the Frame assembly is impressive.
 It feels to me like this was an important issue!

 Issue 66 – Body: Door Retainers/Switches